swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/Benchmarking.md

 ## Running a benchmark

-To benchmark the `convert` command with a given documentation bundle `MyFramework.docc` run:
+To benchmark the `convert` command with a given documentation catalog `MyFramework.docc` run:

 ```
 swift bin/benchmark.swift convert MyFramework.docc